ucsb-cs32/s21/_lab/lab00.md

 ```

 Your task for today is to add the necessary code to also capture the population under age 18 and find and print the population information for
 Santa Barbara county.

-When youre revisions are complete, executing dataProj, should report:
+To accomplish this task:
+1) modify main.cpp and parse.cpp to support collecting a vector of the data associated with the population under age 18.
+Specifically, modify the two functions in parse.cpp (and parse.h) to also collect this data.
+And modify main.cpp to declare and pass this new vector.
+2) Modify main.cpp by adding code to now find and print the age population data about __Santa Barbara County__ - You will be asked to turn in a 'lab report' via gradescope to be able to report this data.
+When your revisions are complete, executing dataProj, should report:

 ```
 **Info about SB County**: Santa Barbara County Percent population over 65: <DATA>